kissrobber/facebook_client_terminal/README.md

 search friends by name: `fql select uid, name from user where uid in (select uid2 from friend where uid1 = me()) and strpos(lower(name), lower('#{a part of name}')) >= 0`

 get the comments of the object in reverse chronological order: `fql select fromid, username, text from comment where post_id = '#{object_id}' order by time desc`

-*you can use the index in the result list of the previous command instead of the object_id.*